yaswanthteja/Complete_Python/05_Functions/Functional _programming/HigherOrder_Functions.md

 ### filter()

-filter() is used to filter out  the elements of iterable
+filter() is used to filter out  the elements of iterable based on a condition and it takes 2 arguments which is function name and iterable

 syntax: